 Skip to main content

-How are we collaborating for regional action for patient transport?
+How are we collaborating for regional action on patient transport?

-The East Kootenay Patient Transportation Committee has created a collective, united voice for action
+The East Kootenay Patient Transportation Committee: a collective, united voice for action

 "Change is more effective when you've got united voices, and when we have the issues clearly identified so that we can figure out how to fix them.” - Dr Trina Larsen Soles

-Photo: L to R: Katherine Cowan, Dr. Todd Loewen, Dr. James Heilman
+(Photo: L to R: Committee members Katherine Cowan, Dr. Todd Loewen, Dr. James Heilman)

 Patient transportation in the East Kootenay (EK) faces challenges due to geography, highways, weather, resource constraints, and jurisdictional boundaries.

-A regional Facility Engagement committee spanning five hospitals - Fernie, Creston, Invermere, Golden, and Cranbrook - has brought together MSAs, Interior Health, and stakeholder organizations to better understand and address issues – and ultimately improve patient care and provider experiences.
+A regional Facility Engagement committee spanning five hospitals - Fernie, Creston, Invermere, Golden, and Cranbrook - has brought together MSAs, Interior Health, and partner organizations to better understand and address issues – and ultimately improve patient care and experiences, and provider experiences.

-One primary focus is to enhance the capacity of rural East Kootenay sites that refer patients to East Kootenay Regional Hospital, including to provide care for complex patients and reduce the need for transfers.
+One primary focus is to enhance the capacity of rural East Kootenay sites that refer patients to East Kootenay Regional Hospital, including to provide care for complex patients and reduce the need for transfers, through changes such as managing agitation in the ER to avoid transfers.

 Our story: taking regional action